haydenwalker980/dtel/docs/Payment.md

 You can type `>lottery <Number of entries>` to enter the lottery.
 Each entry cost 5 credits and the money goes into the jackpot.

 ### Voting for us on listings
-You can vote for us on bot listings.
-For each vote, you will get 10 credits.
+You can vote for us on the following bot listings.
+For each vote, you will get 10 credits, unless otherwise specified.

 | Site | Note |
 | :--: | :--: |